Jaskeeee/Dribble_Todo/README.md

 # A Todo App Design From Dribble

-It's been a while since I last coded an app in Flutter,so I thought of picking a simple Todo App I found on Dribble by Arkan Naufal
+It's been a while since I last coded an app in Flutter,so I thought of picking a simple Todo App I found on Dribble by Arkan Naufal.

 I implemented this using Drift(moor).
 The App works full offline.

 ### Here's the Design I implemented: